CodeDynasty-dev/Jetpath/README.md

 In this version, we added/tested these features on all runtimes.

-1. auto-generated api documentation UI (JethPath UI).
+1. auto-generated api documentation UI (Jetpath UI).
 2. file uploads [check this example](tests/uploading-files.md)
 3. support for websockets [check this example](tests/websockets-usage.md).
 4. Jet Plugins.
-5. strong schema validation
+5. Robust schema validation

-In this version (not this latest), multi-runtime support is no-longer based on compartiblity but pure engine api(s).
+In this version (not this latest), multi-runtime support is no-longer based on compatibility but pure engine api(s).

 We Added Examples in the examples folder!

 - running Node index.js starts a Node instance for your app.
 - running Deno run index.ts starts a Deno instance for your app.
 - running Bun index.ts starts a Bun instance for your app.
-- looking into serverless, possible with plugins
+- looking into a plugins ecosystem.

 this version we fixed issues with the inbuilt cors hook.